 alcohol.
 This should keep it noise-free for quite a few years.

 Without removing them from the circuit boards, I clean the 27 other

 pots with isopropyl alcohol and compressed air.
-After a few decades they can
+After a few

 become noisy, but this cleaning usually fixes any such problems and

 will hopefully have them working properly for another decade or two.

 The exact amount of work involved in this or any further repairs can't